MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-filter-to-a-report.md

 When you add a visual level filter, Power BI filters on the aggregated results.
 The default aggregation is Sum, but you can [change the aggregation type](powerbi-service-aggregates.md).

 When you add a page level filter, Power BI filters without aggregating.
-It does this because a page can have many visualizations which can each utilize different aggregation types.
+It does this because a page can have many visuals which can each utilize different aggregation types.
 So the filter is applied on each data row.

 ## See also